citp/privacy-policy-historical/w/wo/won/wonga.com.md

 Under the Data Protection Act 1998, you have a right to access certain personal records we hold about you.
 This is called a Data Subject Access Request, which you can make by writing to customercare@wonga.com.
 A £10 fee is payable.

 We want to make sure that your information is accurate and up to date.
-You may ask us to correct or remove any information that you think is inaccurate or you can do this yourself by logging into “MyAccount”.
+You may ask us to correct or remove any information that you think is inaccurate or you can do this yourself by logging into “my account”.

 You have a right to request CRAs to provide you with information that they hold about you.
 You must contact them directly to do this.
 A fee may be payable.